js216/CeNTREX/README.md

 pump's indicator can poll the pump status, and display a green label that says the pump is running, or a black one that says the pump is stopped.

+Currently, two kinds of indicator controls are supported:

+- `indicator`: a `QLabel` that changes text and style depending on the return values of the `monitoring_command`
+- `indicator_button`: a `QPushButton` that changes its text, style, and the command called depending on the return values of the `monitoring_command`

 Meanwhile, the `HDF_writer` instance does

 - Open the specified HDF file